gpedro34/BURST-NetX/USAGE.md

 * BUNDLE_MODE - String
   * if set to PROD will try to serve builded react from 'fe-build' folder, if the folder does not exist this setting will be over-written during code execution
   * Default: 'PROD'
+* SSL - Boolean
+  * if set to false will disable SSL.
+  * Default: true
+* SSL_PORT - Number
+  * Port to use for HTTPS webserver.
+  * Default: 443
 * DOMAIN_API - String
   * Domain to use for frontend to use for API calls to backend
   * Default: 'http://watchdog.burst-alliance.org/'
   * Set this before building React source code
 * DOMAIN_FE - String
-  * Domain origin of frontend.
+  * Domain origin of dev frontend.
 If set will automatically be CORS whitelisted
   * Optional
   NOTE: Use this option if your deployment API isn't public and you want to serve your frontend anyway
 * CORS_MODE - String
-  * if set to OPEN will accept all API calls
+  * if set to 'OPEN' will accept all API calls
-  * if set to DEV will accept undefined origin API calls
+  * if set to 'DEV' will accept undefined origin API calls
   * Default: DEV
   NOTE: CORS Whitelisted addresses will always be accepted independently of this mode.
 * CORS_WHITELIST - Array